Running Model Evals

-Run structured evals to compare AI agent runs — benchmark models, prompts, and MCP tool sets side-by-side to measure quality and guide improvements.
+Run structured Model Evals to compare AI agent runs — benchmark models, prompts, and MCP tool sets side-by-side to measure quality and guide improvements.

 Run evals when you want to answer a specific question: